Avvo 10 Rating Badge - Top Attorney Business

 Sometimes the non-compete provision is in an offer letter, a separate agreement, a bonus agreement, severance agreement, or is contained in the company’s employee handbook.
 Before signing any agreement or acknowledging receipt of something, be sure to read and understand everything.
 If you don’t understand a provision, ask the employer to explain it or, if possible, take the agreement containing the restrictive covenant to an employment lawyer to review.
 You may be able to negotiate certain elements of the non-compete agreement such as the length of the post-employment restrictions or the definitions of the terms “competitor” or “customer” used in the agreement.

 Whether you are a business owner who is, or is considering, asking employees to sign a non-compete agreement or an employee being asked to sign one, it is always advisable to seek the assistance of an attorney experienced in non-compete law.
-The Elmhurst and Oak Brook non-compete agreement attorneys at Lubin Austermuehle are among the best non-compete attorneys in the Chicagoland area with over thirty years of experience defending and prosecuting non-compete agreements and unpaid wages and a wide variety of other business dispute lawsuits.
-Lubin Austermuehle, a firm of Chicago business dispute attorneys, handles litigation for individuals and businesses of all sizes, including small or closely held businesses for whom competition from an ex-employee can be a serious threat.
+The Elmhurst and Oak Brook non-compete agreement attorneys at DiTommaso Lubin are among the best non-compete attorneys in the Chicagoland area with over thirty years of experience defending and prosecuting non-compete agreements and unpaid wages and a wide variety of other business dispute lawsuits.
+DiTommaso Lubin, a firm of Chicago business dispute attorneys, handles litigation for individuals and businesses of all sizes, including small or closely held businesses for whom competition from an ex-employee can be a serious threat.

 Client Reviews